-The Veto 990kW comes complete with an XL Siemens Control Centre which monitors oxygen, carbon monoxide, flue temperature and emissions and automatically adjusts the levels to pre-set figures; the system constantly monitors the process and sends alarm notifications via email or text to pre-set addresses / mobile numbers.
+The Veto 990kW has an XL Siemens Control Centre which monitors oxygen and flue temperature, and automatically adjusts the levels to pre-set figures.
+The system constantly monitors the process and sends alarm notifications via email or text.
 Any issues can be logged and interrogated.
 In addition to the alarms the unit will shut itself down should it operate outside the limits of the permit.

-When the Veto biomass boiler is not operating the site is served by an oil fired back up boiler which is not covered by this Permit.
+When the Veto biomass boiler is not operating the site can be served by an oil fired back up boiler which is not covered by this Permit.